TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/Get-B1TideThreatEnrichment.md

 ```

 ## DESCRIPTION
-This function is used to retrieve threat enrichment data from BloxOne Threat Defense
+This function is used to retrieve threat enrichment data from Infoblox Threat Defense

 ## EXAMPLES